AI MVP

 failure modes

-Scope, data, UX, governance, and deployment are the usual blockers before production.
+Ownership, data, evaluation, uncertainty, escalation, and handoff are the common blockers before production.

 1